 What is the environmental impact of food waste?

 We all know we shouldn’t waste food.
 If you’re like me, you probably feel a pang of guilt when you have to throw away food you’ve accidentally let spoil.
 It’s true that household food waste is a serious issue; with Canadians wasting about 2.2 million tonnes of food at home.
-We can all do our part to reduce our individual food waste, but this issue far extends food that gets thrown away at home.
+We can all do our part to reduce our individual food waste, but this issue far extends to food that gets thrown away at home.

 What’s the big deal about food waste anyway?
 Well, it’s more than just food that gets wasted - it’s also the water, fossil fuels and land used for producing and transporting our food.
 Our food can travel thousands of miles before reaching our plates after being grown, processed, packaged, shipped, sold and, finally, bought by consumers like you and I.